ASK THE EXPERT: Preventing the dreaded stomach bug

 GREENVILLE, S.C.
 (WSPA)– The “Stomach flu” is circulating and may stick around a little longer than usual this year, according to some health experts.

-As part of our ask the expert series, with Bon Secours St. Francis Health, 7 New’s Taylor Murray spoke with a family medicine doctor about how to stay well and prevent the dreaded stomach bug from entering your home.
+As part of our ask the expert series, with Bon Secours St. Francis Health, 7 News spoke with a family medicine doctor about how to stay well and prevent the dreaded stomach bug from entering your home.

 According to the CDC, stomach bug, or stomach flu, outbreaks are most common from November to April.
 This year, COVID-19 precautions delayed it.